nodejs/node/doc/guides/writing-and-running-benchmarks.md

 example to analyze the time complexity.

 To do this use the `scatter.js` tool, this will run a benchmark multiple times and generate a csv with the results.
+To see how to use this script, run `node benchmark/scatter.js`.

 ```console
 $ node benchmark/scatter.js benchmark/string_decoder/string-decoder.js > scatter.csv